Leprechaun817/clio/readme.md

 A minimalist argument-parsing library for building elegant command-line interfaces.

 Clio supports long and short-form options and arbitrarily-nested commands.
-It aims to provide a consistent interface accross multiple programming languages, implemented wherever possible as a simple drop-in file.
+It aims to provide a consistent interface across multiple programming languages, implemented wherever possible as a simple drop-in file.

 ## License